jorgmayo/recursionschemes/recursionTalk.md

 }
 ```

+As you can see, this new lifter function is called ana.
+This name comes from the greek word anamorphism, which is the composition of the word ana("upward") and, morphism("shape").
+Of course, the meaning of this word is dual with catamprphism.

-Asyou can see, this new lifter function is called ana.
-And now, all we need to do is to call `ana(findDivisors)(ringFunctor)(n)` to get a full expresion that represent the factorization of n.
+At this moment, all we need to do is to call `ana(findDivisors)(ringFunctor)(n)` to get a full expression that represents the factorization of n.
 For example:

 ```scala
 val expression3 = ana(findDivisorsOf)(ringFunctor)(12)